 Around the 45-minute mark, the dancers notice that those who drank the sangria are feeling weird.
 Thus begins an incredible 42-minute-long single take showing what has to be the worst drug trip ever experienced in a communal setting.

 Someone has spiked the sangria with extremely powerful LSD.

 Friends turn on each other.
 Fights break out.
 Sex breaks out.
 Little Tito is locked in a room and messes with the electrical generator.

 Noé unleashes all his typical filmmaker tricks to disorient the viewer.
 Upside down camera work.
 Pulsating music.
 Strobing lights.
 And damn, it works well.

 Other than Sofia Boutella (who is mesmerizing in this movie), the acting is a bit sketchy.
 All but one of the dancers are just that: professional dancers and not actors.
 But who cares when they’re pulling off moves like this:

-This is an experimental film, so by nature it will produce divisive opinions.
+This is an experimental film, so by nature, it will produce divisive opinions.
 If you’ve seen it, let me know.
 It’s free right now on Amazon Prime.
 I’m dying to geek out with people about it.
-Until them, I’m going jam to the Climax OST.
+Until then, I’m going to jam to the Climax OST.